Hpauric/hpauric.github.io/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

 The most important thing to know is:

-> Use step into as your typical "one line at a time" action, as it ensures that only one statement gets executed, no matter what functions you step in and out of.
+> Use `step into` as your typical "one line at a time" action, as it ensures that only one statement gets executed, no matter what functions you step in and out of.

-Step over executes the next line and stops at the following line.
+`Step over` executes the next line and stops at the following line.

-Step out completes the rest of the function and stops at the next statement.
+`Step out` completes the rest of the function and stops at the next statement.

 ## View and Edit Properties and Variables

 The whole point of using breakpoints is that they allow you to check all of the currently-defined properties.
 You can even edit properties in the script on the fly.

-You can only see the call stack and the scope when the program is paused.
+### Scope

 > The three most important aspects of debugging and real estate are the same: Location, Location, and Location.